- 1. Anova Culinary Sous Vide Precision Cooker

 Free recipes in the Anova App

 It is ready for use, with no equipment other than your own pots/pans needed, and you can easily determine your settings via the App or directly on the cooker.
+This is a robust little model that is entirely water-resistant (in case you drop the whole thing in water) and able to cook for about eight people, depending on your pot size.

 100-day money-back guarantee